cyberark/secretless-broker/internal/plugin/connectors/tcp/mssql/README.md

 ## Target Service SSL Support

-SSL is currently not supported in the alpha version, but will be coming soon.
+SSL is currently not supported in the beta version, but will be coming soon.

 ## Supported versions